LorenvXn/mapr-SparkStreaming-Zoomdata/HiveMetastore.md

 [mapr@instance-29219 ~]$
 ```

-2) Check Hue application, at Metastore Manager ( http://<some IP>:8888/metastore/tables/ ), if the newly created tablespace is present:
+2) Check Hue application, at Metastore Manager ( http://[insert an IP/hostname]:8888/metastore/tables/ ), if the newly created table is present:

 ![ScreenShot](https://github.com/Satanette/test/blob/master/ipip.png)

-3) Check PostgreSQL metastore dba, just to make sure the tablespace is there:
+3) Check PostgreSQL metastore dba, just to make sure the table is there:

 ```
 metadb=>  select * from "TBLS";